 (i) the chief executive officer referred to in section 151 in the case of a child enrolled at a non-government school; or

-(ii) the chief executive officer referred to in section 229 in the case of a child enrolled at a government school.
+(ii) the chief executive officer referred to in section 229 in the case of a child enrolled at a government school or a child in respect of whom notice has been given under section 11D or 11H.

-(3) If a child is a ward for the purposes of the Child Welfare Act 1947, a certificate under subsection (1) is to be given by the chief executive officer referred to in section 229 or if the child’s case has been referred to a School Attendance Panel, by both of the chief executive officer and the Panel.
+(3) If a child is a ward for the purposes of the Child Welfare Act 1947, a certificate under subsection (1) is to be given by the chief executive officer referred to in section 229 or if the child’s case has been referred to an Attendance Panel, by both of the chief executive officer and the Panel.

-(4) If a School Attendance Panel gives a certificate under subsection (1), the Panel is to also prepare a report on —
+(4) If an Attendance Panel gives a certificate under subsection (1) or (1a), the Panel is to also prepare a report on —

 (a) the child’s educational background; and

-(b) the steps that have been taken to secure compliance with section 23 by the child.
+(b) the steps that have been taken to secure compliance with section 11I or 23 by the child.

-(5) In any proceedings under section 38 the certificate given under subsection (1) and, if a report is required under subsection (4), a copy of the report are to be given to the court.
+(5) In any proceedings under section 9 or 38 the certificate given under subsection (1) or (1a) and, if a report is required under subsection (4), a copy of the report are to be given to the court.

 (6) Where in any proceedings a document is produced purporting to be —

-(a) a certificate given under subsection (1); or
+(a) a certificate given under subsection (1) or (1a); or

 (b) a report prepared by a Panel under subsection (4),